gicentre/elm-vegalite/docs/changeNotes.md

 - Add `markPropertyNumExpr` for providing expressions that evaluate to numeric mark properties (VL4.16).

-- Add `markPropertyStrExpr` for providing expressions that evaluate to string mark properties, such as colours and fonts (VL4.16).
+- Add `markPropertyStrExpr` for providing expressions that evaluate to string mark properties (VL4.16).

-- Add `markPropertyBooExpr` for providing expressions that evaluate to boolean mark properties, such as fixing image aspect ratio (VL4.16).
+- Add `markPropertyBooExpr` for providing expressions that evaluate to boolean mark properties (VL4.16).

 - Add `axisPropertyNumExpr` for providing expressions that evaluate to numeric axis properties (VL4.16).